J4TPlays/FilEncrypt/README.md

 # FilEncrypt
 ## - by J4T
 FilEncrypt is an open-source encryption algorithm written in Python 3.
 It is used for encrypting and decrypting data by using either random key generation or password-based key generation.
+This script is recommended either for FTP / Chat servers or encrypting files.

 ## Usage